Deciding to work from home freelance – breaking away from the comfort and security of life as an employee – is a BIG thing.

 Great Things About Home Working

-It’s not a struggle to think of plenty more benefits of the work from home / freelancing life (terms that are essentially interchangeable for the purposes of this article).
+It’s not a struggle to think of plenty more benefits of the work from home / freelancing life.

 The following list is inspired by what I personally love about this life, but you’ll no doubt be able to think up other things that apply to specifically to you: